saphjra/atmt_2024/assignments/01/ex1.md

 The BLEU score on the in-domain test set will be relatively high considering the model was trained on very little data.
 Take a look at the raw data sets.
 Which characteristics of the in-domain data could be responsible for a high BLEU score?
-In both the training and the validation set, the sentences are relatively short, which is beneficial for the BLEU, additionlly both contain a considerable amount of if sentence structures, which the model probably learned to predict.
+In both the training and the validation set, the sentences are relatively short, which is beneficial for the BLEU, additionlly both contain a considerable amount of if sentences, whos structure the model probably learned to predict.

 • Compare the model’s performance on the in-domain test set vs. the out-of-domain test set.
 Why is the out-of-domain test set so much harder to translate?
 Support your answer with examples from the test set.

+The bible text contains quite a lot unseen token, especieally the biblical names, which I guess are hard to predict for the model.
+Further more the english bible translation has very specific idiosyncrasies, both in the lexical and in the syntactical area.
+I can not judge to which extend they are present in the swedish version.

 • Choose a language other than English that you know well.
 Find 3 words that may be translated differently into English depending on the context and provide examples.
 How do your examples fit into the discussion of in-domain vs. out-of-domain?
 Can you think of a possible way to ensure a specific translation for a word is used by an NMT mode

+Hausbank: can either mean a bench beloning to a house, or the bank (money institution) of ones trust,  which could be translate for example as local bank, or main bank.
+A model trained on data of a financal realted domain, such as bank report e.g. will learn to translate it, as the second meaning, and probably wrongly translate it on out-of-domain text.